 Over the past decade, we have offered our students new opportunities in the classroom and out.
 We have developed a health and wellness program that includes increased professional development for faculty and staff, educational opportunities for parents and students, and new support programming through our school counseling department.
-We have added staff to support student wellness, including an on campus clinician beginning in the fall of 2019.
 The drug testing program is one more way to help our students be healthy and safe.